 A good pergola cover will be water-resistant and provide anywhere from a little to a lot of shade, depending on your preference.
 The costs can also vary widely.
 If you purchase a cover to go over an existing pergola, you could spend under $100 for your new cover.
 But if you want to aim for an all-out remodel, complete with a roof, you'd of course be looking at spending thousands of dollars.

 No matter how much you decide to spend on your new patio cover, always strive to make it blend into the natural setting of your property.
 "The trick is to figure out what makes you happiest in the space and then design to enhance the beauty with the essential elements that are inherently present in any outdoor design," says Caron Woolsey, founder and principal designer of CW Interiors.
 "Remember — Mother Nature is an expert designer and has already done most of the work for you."

-Regardless of the climate you live in, there are many reasons, ranging from style to function, for investing in a covered patio.
-These days, patio covers go by many names — pergola, trellis, canopy — and they all qualify as stylish patio covering options.
-Whatever your #patiogoals, there are plenty of ways for you to be imaginative.
-Whether you're looking for complete shade coverage, full sun exposure, or something in between, get ready to be inspired by these 13 creative ways to cover your patio.
+Regardless of your #patiogoals, there are plenty of ways for you to be imaginative.
+Whether you're looking for complete shade coverage, full sun exposure, or something in between, get ready to be inspired by these 35 creative design ideas.